Sumeet leads the firm’s Commodities and International Trade offering and is a partner in the Dispute Resolution group.

 Sumeet has over twenty years of experience in the management of complex, high-value international disputes, with particular expertise in international commodity trading, structured trade finance and shipping.
-Sumeet’s clients include the world’s leading agricultural commodity traders, mining majors, energy traders, trade finance lenders, trade credit insurers, brokers and shipowners/operators.
-He has assisted his clients in obtaining favorable outcomes in a number of large, complex multi-jurisdictional arbitrations including matters subject to the rules of the ICC, HKIAC, SIAC, LMAA, SCMA, GAFTA and PORAM.
+His clients include the world’s leading agricultural commodity traders, mining majors, energy traders, oil and gas supermajors, trade finance lenders, trade credit insurers, brokers and shipowners/operators.
+He has assisted his clients in obtaining favourable outcomes in a number of large, complex multi-jurisdictional arbitrations including matters subject to the rules of the ICC, HKIAC, SIAC, LCIA, LMAA, SCMA, GAFTA and PORAM.

-Before turning to private practice, Sumeet spent over a decade in-house including senior roles at leading commodity trading houses.
-His unique in-house experience allows Sumeet to provide his clients with innovative, cost-effective, practical and commercial legal solutions, and he routinely leads the negotiation and drafting of international trade contracts, trade finance documentation and charterparties.
+Before turning to private practice, Sumeet spent over a decade in-house, including senior roles at leading commodity trading houses.
+His unique in-house experience allows him to provide his clients with innovative, cost-effective, practical and commercial legal solutions and he routinely leads the negotiation and drafting of international trade contracts, trade finance documentation and charterparties.

 - Acting for a commodity trader in a US$1.4bn claim against a defaulting trade credit lender; successfully obtained an HKIAC Emergency Award requiring the lender to resume performance of its obligations.